Chicago Juvenile Property Crimes Lawyers

 If the officer decides to arrest a child and formally press charges, he or she will undergo a screening that determines whether to detain the minor or release to the parents.
 Within 40 hours of being arrested, a detention hearing must be allowed for the juvenile to stand before a judge, who will rule whether to keep them in detention or release them to their parents.

-What Happens If My Child Is Charged?
+What Happens If My Child Is Charged with a Juvenile Property Crime?

-Penalties for Crimes Committed by a Minor
+Penalties for Juvenile Property Crimes Committed by a Minor

 Whether your son or daughter is treated as a juvenile or adult is entirely dependent on the court's determination, according to 705 ILCS 405/5-130.
 The court will consider: